justbee007/Text-Analysis/README.md

 3. [sentiment-analysis-api](/sentiment-analysis-api)
 4. [word-count-api](/wordcount-api)

-The central API is responsible for registering the other three services.
+The central API is responsible for registering the other three services along with communicating with the regsitered services.

 ## Circuit Breaker Implementation